Altinity/clickhouse-backup/ReadMe.md

   password: ""                     # CLICKHOUSE_PASSWORD
   host: localhost                  # CLICKHOUSE_HOST
   port: 9000                       # CLICKHOUSE_PORT, don't use 8123, clickhouse-backup doesn't support HTTP protocol
-  disk_mapping: {}                 # CLICKHOUSE_DISK_MAPPING, use it if your system.disks on restored servers not the same with system.disks on server where backup was created
+  # CLICKHOUSE_DISK_MAPPING, use it if your system.disks on restored servers not the same with system.disks on server where backup was created
+  # for environment use following format "disk_name1:disk_path1,disk_name2:disk_path2"
+  disk_mapping: {}
-  skip_tables:                     # CLICKHOUSE_SKIP_TABLES, during create and restore tables which matched with these patterns will ignore
+  # CLICKHOUSE_SKIP_TABLES, during create and restore tables which matched with these patterns will ignore
+  # for environment use following format "pattern1,pattern2,pattern3"
+  skip_tables:
     - system.*
     - INFORMATION_SCHEMA.*
     - information_schema.*